joeschlick/README-Generator/README.md

 To run tests run the following command:

 ```
-npm test
+mpm test
 ```

 ## Questions:

-If you have any questions about the repo, open an issue or contact [joeschlick](undefined) directly at schlickjoe@gmail.com.
+If you have any questions about the repo, open an issue or contact [joeschlick](https://github.com/joeschlick/README-Generator) directly at schlickjoe@gmail.com.

+## Screenshots / Videos / GIFs:

+Screenshot:

+none

+Video:

+none

+GIF:

+www.goole.com